sungsoo-ahn/2025/_posts/2025-04-28-rethinking-llm-simulation.md

 LLMs have the unique ability to produce "out-of-the-box" results, generating insights that might not emerge in a structured, rule-based simulation <d-cite key="vertsel2024hybrid"></d-cite>.
 Since LLMs operate on patterns learned from vast datasets encompassing a wide array of human experiences, they can mimic human-like behaviors and interactions in ways that are sometimes surprising, offering novel perspectives or emergent social phenomena.
 For example, agents in Simulacra spontaneously initiated a mayoral election activity without any supervision <d-cite key="Park2023GenerativeAgents"></d-cite>.
 This characteristic allows researchers to explore complex social behaviors where unexpected behaviors may arise—for studying social dynamics, market trends, or collective human responses to specific events.

 ### Simulating Unconventional Scenarios
 LLM-based simulations can achieve scenarios that traditional methods struggle to replicate.
 For example, simulating human society under conditions of anarchy or alien societal structures <d-cite key="jin2024if"></d-cite> is challenging with rule-based simulations that rely on predefined behaviors.
 LLMs, however, can adapt flexibly to such open-ended scenarios, generating responses and interactions that evolve dynamically based on input prompts.
-This adaptability allows for the exploration of hypothetical societies, governance structures, or social conditions, expanding the boundaries of what simulations can achieve and enabling studies on societal organization and behavior in ways previously unachievable.
+This adaptability allows for the exploration of future societies, governance structures, or extreme social conditions, expanding the boundaries of what simulations can achieve and enabling studies on societal organization and behavior in ways previously unachievable.

 ### Reduced Ethical Concerns
 Traditional human-centered simulations can pose ethical challenges, often requiring participants to experience stress, discomfort, or other adverse conditions for experimental purposes.
 For example, psychological experiments like the Stanford Prison Experiment <d-cite key="zimbardo1971stanford"></d-cite> or animal-based studies raise ethical concerns due to the distress or harm they may cause participants.
 LLM simulations sidestep these ethical issues, allowing researchers to simulate behaviors and reactions without involving real participants.
 This ethical advantage enables studies in sensitive areas, such as social conflict or psychological stress, where live participant involvement might be deemed inappropriate or harmful.

-### Need of Multi-agent System
+### Need of LLM Multi-agent System
 There is growing research interest in LLM-based multi-agent systems <d-cite key="wu2023autogen, chen2023agentverse, hong2023metagpt"></d-cite>, driven by their ability to address complex tasks.
 For example, MetaGPT introduces a meta-programming framework that effectively simulates the software development process <d-cite key="hong2023metagpt"></d-cite>.
 Additionally, recent studies leverage LLMs’ cognitive capabilities to simulate intricate scenarios, such as large-scale social media simulations involving thousands of agents <d-cite key="guo2024large"></d-cite>.
 As the demand for simulating increasingly complex human societies grows, it is essential to focus on enhancing LLM simulations to better align with real-world human behaviors and societal dynamics.

 To sum up, while LLMs have notable limitations, their strengths in cost efficiency, scalability, and adaptability position them as transformative tools for advancing simulation research across diverse fields, including software development, sociology, economics, and psychology.

-## How can we align LLMs more closely with human societies?
+## How Can We Align LLMs More Closely with Human Societies?
 After highlighting LLM's necessasity in simulating, we discuss on **<span style="color:blue">how to align LLMs more closely with human societies.</span>** Key directions include enriching training data with nuanced psychological and experiential insights, improving the design of agent-based systems, creating realistic and meaningful simulation environments, and externally injecting societal knowledge.

 ### Enriching Training Data with Personal Psychological States and Life Experiences